Phil Douse (Assistant Headteacher), Tunbridge Wells Grammar School for Boys

 [Managing Workload] Busy Assistant Head Halves Meeting Time, Increases Family Time & Radically Improves Students’ Responses

-The Coaching System Which Dramatically Reduces Teacher Workload
+This Education Coaching System is Proven to Dramatically Reduce Teacher Workload

 Assistant Head Phil was initially sceptical about the learning to coach.
 Now he realises how much it can help him in his everyday role…

 Coaching was something I was pretty clueless about.

 It was quite an intriguing thing and from going through the process, I think it’s changed the way I think about things – and how I work and troubleshoot – which for me is quite a change!

 I don’t tend to change too much with things, and definitely how I think about things!

 Another colleague I coached was quite a new teacher who was having concerns with behaviour management in lessons, and specifically how quickly students were initiating tasks in her lesson.

 And before I did the coaching thing, people would come to me and they would look to me to solve the problem, as in speak to a student or remove the student.

 And actually by turning that over, by discussing it and going through it and then her coming up with her ideas, you could see the confidence because she had come up with them.
 It made a huge difference.